 Ms. Partain routinely appears before the Internal Revenue Service, the Department of Justice, and other government regulators to advocate for her clients' best interests.
 Notable representations include:

-- handle the resolution of a New York state franchise tax audit relating to whether a corporation was "doing business" in the state.
+- terminating a New York state franchise tax audit relating to whether a corporation was "doing business" in the state; and

 Ms. Partain also:

 - defends companies and individuals in IRS and state promoter investigations;

 - represents captive insurance arrangements involving income tax and federal excise tax (FET) issues;

 - advises clients with uncertain tax positions and related privilege issues; and

 - counsels HNWIs involved in voluntary disclosures, including for unreported foreign accounts and unfiled FBAR forms in connection with the IRS's OVDI, OVDP, and corresponding state programs.